 Contact the Housing Office (843-661-1330 or [email protected]) for more info to make a decision, and let us know your plans so we help you in the best way possible.

-Yes, Rogers Library on FMU’s main campus will operate under amended hours.
+Yes, Rogers Library on FMU’s main campus will operate under amended hours for summer classes.
 As part of the University’s COVID-19 response, library access is limited to only FMU students, faculty, and staff at this time.
 Visit the Rogers Library Webpage for hours of operation and additional online resources.

 Stay up-to-date with the latest health advisory information.